gutardivo/check-insta-unf/README.md

 Paste this in console:

-_NOTE: Class_ _"__ap3a" may change, if it is not working, check the first class name in username element and change it in code_
+_NOTE: Class "ap3a" may change, if it is not working, check the first class name in username element and change it in code_

 ```
 arr = []